fiedl/monopole-generator-install/README.md

 This repository provides reproducible install instructions for the monopole-generator code and the icecube-simulation framework.

-## Installation on macOS
+## Installation

-The file [install-on-mac-os.sh](install-on-mac-os.sh) contains instructions on how to install the icecube-simulation framework with monopole-generator on macOS.
+The file [install.sh](install.sh) contains instructions on how to install the icecube-simulation framework with monopole-generator on macOS and ubuntu.

 ## Automated Build Using Vagrant